canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

 Many people keep secrets that they only share with a trusted friend.
 Make a class called **Person** that has a secret and potentially knows about the secrets of his/her friends.
+Also make a TestFriendship class with the descriptions mentioned below to test the Person class.

 ## Person Class